Methodology

 Gross Rental Yield

-MONTHLYEstimated annual rent divided by typical home value.
+MONTHLYEstimated annual gross rent divided by purchase price — before expenses such as taxes, insurance, vacancy, and upkeep.
 The starting point for any cash-flow-focused analysis.

 Rent Growth

-MONTHLYPercentage change in rents over the trailing 12 months.
+MONTHLYPercentage change in estimated rents comparing the most recent 9 months to the prior 9 months.
 Rising rent growth typically precedes price growth.

 Rental Days on Market

 MONTHLYHow quickly rentals lease.
-Tight rental markets show DoM under 30 — a strong leading signal of demand.
+Tight rental markets are a strong leading signal of demand.

 Median Days on Market